diali1999/ProgrammingAssignment2/README.md

-Caching of inverse of a matrix
+Caching the inverse of a matrix